csharky/ios-projects/SwiftUI in 100 days/WeSplit (Day 4 - Day 5)/README.md

 # WeSplit
-An app that helps you split a check with your friends
+An app that helps you to split a check with your friends